 You can use a collective attribute to assign a password policy.
 Collective attributes provide a standard mechanism for defining attributes that appear on all the entries in a subtree.
-For details, see Collective Attributes:
+For details, see "Collective Attributes" in the Configuration Guide:

 1. Make sure the password administrator has the privilege to write subentries: